solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/1-introduction.md

 AI-powered copilots are transformative tools with the potential to revolutionize productivity and decision-making.
-These intelligent assistants, powered by machine learning and data analytics, offer contextual insights and automated support.
+These intelligent assistants, powered by artificial intelligence and data analytics, offer contextual insights and automated support.
 They can streamline complex workflows and, importantly, adapt to user requirements, making them indispensable in the ever-evolving world of AI.

-This learning module delves into the intricacies of building AI copilots using Python, a versatile and widely-used programming language, and Azure Cosmos DB for NoSQL, a globally distributed, multi-model database service provided by Microsoft.
+This learning module delves into the intricacies of building copilots using Python, a versatile and widely-used programming language, and Azure Cosmos DB for NoSQL, a globally distributed, multi-model database service provided by Microsoft.
 Integrating Python and Azure Cosmos DB for NoSQL enables developers to create scalable and adaptive copilots, offering a powerful combination of flexibility and robustness.

 ## What are copilots?